jenniening/deltaVinaXGB/README.md

 Create environment
 ```
 make Makefile create_environment
-source activate DXGB
+conda activate DXGB
 make Makefile requirements
 ```
-You still need to install rdkit and obabel, these two packages can be easily installed using anaconda
+Install xgboost, rdkit and obabel, these packages can be easily installed using anaconda
 ```
+conda install -c conda-forge xgboost=0.80.0
-conda install -c rdkit rdkit
+conda install -c rdkit rdkit=2019.03.1
 conda install -c openbabel openbabel
 ```
 Install source code
 ```
 python setup.py install
 ```
 ### All Dependencies

 To calculate Vina and SASA features, you should install mgltools, msms and a modified version of AutoDock Vina.
 To obatin deltaVinaRF predicted scores, you should also install R and its randomForest library. <br>

 Download MGLTools and MSMS from http://mgltools.scripps.edu/downloads, choose right version for your platform (Linux or Mac).<br>